Elton John & Prince Harry To Launch Global Coalition Focused On Treating HIV Infections In Men

 When Princess Diana was still alive, she had a deep friendship with Sir Elton John and now her son, Prince Harry, is partnering up with the superstar to launch a global coalition that will focus on treating HIV infections in men.
 They will make the official announcement at the 2018 International AIDS Conference, reports Billboard.
 The conference, which is taking place in Amsterdam, will provide the perfect opportunity at its Opening Plenary on July 24.

-The singer released a statement in which he speaks to his having been at the 21st International AIDS Conference in Durban, South Africa two years ago where they discussed that the youth demographic was the only one where HIV was still rising.
+The singer released a statement in which he speaks to his having been at the 21st International AIDS Conference in Durban, South Africa, two years ago where they discussed that the youth demographic was the only one where HIV was still rising.

 “Since then, my foundation, along with other partners, have been undertaking participatory, human-centered design research collectively covering six countries.
 A critical finding from this work is the urgent need to rapidly scale up men’s access to and engagement in HIV testing and treatment services.”